remiberthoz/anki-periodic-table-memory-pegs/README.md

 [shared deck page](https://ankiweb.net/shared/info/490209917).

-If you want to use the work-in-progress version to the next release, you can download this git repository and execute the `main.py` script to build the deck (`packages/periodic-table-memory-pegs.apkg`), import it in Anki and you're ready to go!
+If you want to use the work-in-progress version to the next release, you can download this git repository, checkout the `develop` branch, and execute the `main.py` script to build the deck (`packages/periodic-table-memory-pegs.apkg`), import it in Anki and you're ready to go!